amiorin/amiorin.github.com/source/_posts/2013-05-19-cross-platform-vim-script-development.markdown

 ## Conclusion
 With this setup I can write my plugins in MacVim and test them on Gvim and MacVim at the same time without any copy and paste of files or any commit and pull.
-I could use Gvim, but I use a lot shortcuts starting with the ``left command`` in MacVim and the ``left command`` is used by VirtualBox and it's a dead key inside the guest os.
+I could use Gvim, but I use a lot of shortcuts starting with the ``left command`` in MacVim and the ``left command`` used by VirtualBox is a dead key inside the guest os.

 [0]: https://github.com/amiorin/vim-project
 [1]: http://www.vagrantup.com/